So why month-to-month hosting plans?

 - Free website migration

-During the checkout process, just be sure to toggle the button over to the “Monthly” side first and you’ll see the monthly billed hosting plan prices update accordingly:
+During the checkout process, just be sure to toggle the button over to the “Monthly” side first and you’ll see the monthly billed hosting plan prices update accordingly, otherwise you’ll be on their annual pricing by default:

-Expect to see a similar offer for upgrading your payment schedule to annual billing in exchange for 1 month of free service, so if you’re committed to Flywheel and can spring for the one-time payment, you’ll get a better overall deal.
+Expect to see a similar offer for upgrading your payment schedule to annual billing in exchange for 1 month of free service, so if you’re committed to Flywheel and can spring for the one-time payment, you’ll get a better overall deal than if you instead stick to one of their monthly hosting plans.

-Before I switched to hosting this blog on Kinsta last year, I was a happy WP Engine customer for several years.
+Before I switched to hosting this blog on Kinsta a couple of years ago, I was a happy WP Engine customer for several years (steadily climbing up their monthly hosting plans).

-That being said, WP Engine has a staggering 120,000 customers for their managed WordPress hosting services, including companies like Jobvite, Under Armour, Thomson Reuters and many more.
+That being said, WP Engine has an impressive 120,000 customers for their managed WordPress hosting services, including massive companies like Jobvite, Under Armour, Thomson Reuters and many more.

 Here’s what comes with WP Engine’s Startup monthly billed hosting plan: